Dev-Torisima/nostr-aop/README.md

 ## Why this exists

 It all started when I encountered the Nostr protocol and realized it was possible to create decentralized applications without a central server.
+At that time, I wanted an easier way to build decentralized applications on Nostr the way.

 ---